Celtic rainforest: Lichens

 Rare lichen communities are found using the mosses as a substrate, and add a wealth of colour to the understory.
 Lichens of genera Pannaria, Parmeliella, and Degelia add a lead-grey color; lichens of the genus Sticta are very dark; the fruit of jelly lichens (Biatora sphaeroides) are pink; those of Dimerella lutea are bright yellow; and those of dog lichen in the genus Peltigera make chestnut coloured fruits in the shape of shields.
 The weight of the lichens using mosses as a substrate gradually causes the moss carpeting to peel off the trees, where heaps of rare lichens can be found on the ground.
 Lungworts are lichens in the genus Lobaria, four species of which can grow up to 30 centimetres or more across.

 The more alkaline bark of ash and hazel favour the growth of specklebelly lichens (Pseudocyphellaria spp.).
 In the grazed birch woodland on higher ground, the bark has a high acidity due to leaching by the high rainfall.
 This area is dominated by silvery-grey leafy species of lichens that grow directly on the tree bark, not on mosses.

+Pyrenula hibernica is restricted to temperate rainforest environments such as the Celtic rainforests and often grows on hazel trees.

 Fauna

 Historic human use, conservation, and preservation

-Historically, these woodlands were coppiced.
-The wood was used for charcoal, tanning, and bobbin-making.
-These practices ended in the mid-1800s.
+Historically, these woodlands were coppiced, with the wood being used for charcoal, tanning, and bobbin-making; these practices ended in the mid-1800s.
 Today, the remaining fragments of Celtic rainforest are protected for conservation and research.

-Since the 20th century, conservation efforts have resulted in the protection and management of many of these woodlands, in order to address problems such as invasive Rhododendron, excessive grazing from sheep and deer, and non-native plantation trees.
+Since the 20th century, conservation efforts have resulted in the protection and management of many of these woodlands, to address problems such as invasive Rhododendron, excessive grazing from sheep and deer, and non-native plantation trees.